weka/wekactl/README.md

 ```

 #### Tags
-It is possible to specify additional tags for every resource created by wekactl (If supported by resource type).
+It is possible to specify additional tags for every resource created by the wekactl utility (if supported by the resource type).
-`-t` flag can be specified multiple times during an import, example:
+The `-t` flag can be specified multiple times during an import, for example:
 ```
   wekactl import ... -t tag1=value1 -t tag2=value1
 ```